reevesrs24/MalWorkz/README.md

 </p>

 ### Header Randomizatiom
 PE header's are a commonly used feature for many anti-malware machine learning models and can be a powerful indicator for whether the PE file is malware.
-There are a number of PE header's that can be manipulated which will not effect the behavior nor corrupt the image.
+There are a number of PE header's that can be manipulated which will not affect the behavior nor corrupt the image.
 According to the white paper [Selecting Features to Classify Malware](https://2012.infosecsouthwest.com/files/speaker_materials/ISSW2012_Selecting_Features_to_Classify_Malware.pdf) by Karthik Raman the headers most relevant for determining whether a PE file is malicious or benign are `DebugSize`, `DebugRVA`, `ImageVersion`, `OperatingSystemVersion`, `SizeOfStackReserve`, `LinkerVersion`, `DllCharacteristics`, `IatRVA`, `ExportSize`, `ExportRVA`, `ExportNameLen`, `ResourceSize` and `ExportFunctionsCount`.

 <br/>
 <p align="center">